stdmod/puppet-modules/Parameters_List.md

-# Naming Standards for parameters - List - DRAFT 0.0.1
+## Naming Standards for parameters - List
+DRAFT v.
+0.0.1

 This is a proposal to discuss for a list of parameter names that can be used both in classes and defines in a module.